How to Decide if a Survey Company is Legitimate

 See Related: iRazoo Reviews

-2. Check the company’s website for information about how they handle personal data.
-This should include how they protect it, how they use it, and how long they keep it.
+2. Check the company’s website for information about how it handles personal data.
+This should include how it protects it, how it uses it, and how long it keeps it.

-You must review a company’s privacy policy before entering your personal information.
-This includes your email address, phone number, and home address.
-A good company will have a policy that explains how they protect your data from being accessed or stolen by third-party hackers.
+You must review a company’s privacy policy before entering your personal information, including your email address, phone number, and home address.
+A good company will have a policy that explains how it protects your data from being accessed or stolen by third-party hackers.

-The survey site should also tell you how they use your data, whether it’s for scientific research or marketing purposes.
+The survey site should also tell you how it uses your data, whether for scientific research or marketing purposes.

 3. Read reviews of the paid survey site.
 Be sure to look for reviews that are not from the company’s website.